 - At the top right click the Edit button.

 - Edit the syllabus description using the Rich Content Editor.
 You can copy and paste your syllabus description from a Word Document to save time or upload the document file and add to description area.

 - Click Update Syllabus to save your work.

 - In the Course Navigation Menu, click on the files link.

-- In the files content area, click on the maroon Upload button near the top right-hand side of your screen.
+- In the files content area, click on the Upload button near the top right-hand side of your screen.